Safety & Security

 Urgent messes that are safety risk and need immediate cleaning

-Riders now have a quick and easy option to make a biohazard report using their phone and our mobile website m.bart.gov.
-Riders simply open a browser on their phone, go to m.bart.gov, and listed at the bottom is a report a biohazard feature.
+Riders have a quick and easy option to make a biohazard report using the official BART app or online at www.bart.gov/biohazard (found at the bottom of our homepage).
 The report will initiate an email and text to BART employees assigned to address the problem.
 We will make every attempt to intercept the train and clean it mid-route or we will make sure to get it at the end of the line when trash gets picked up.